Makalaster/The-News/CNN/readme.md

     - [Bloomberg](http://www.bloomberglabs.com/api/)
 - Allow the user to sort and discover breaking news within different topics (for example: World News, Politics, Entertainment, Sports, etc.)
 - Allow the user to follow specific trending breaking news topics
+- Include **at least 2 prototypes**
+- Include user stories based on your research and feature prioritization in a Trello board for the **complete flow of your app**
+- Allow sharing of content to social media apps including Twitter and/or Facebook
+- Look great in both landscape and portrait modes and reflect Material Design principles
-- Include at least one Notifications feature (e.g. reminder, alarm)
+- Include at least one **Notification** feature (e.g. reminder, alarm)
-- Integrate with the Twitter and/or Facebook APIs to allow article sharing via social media
-- Allow the user to share breaking news developments with friends
 - Include **automated testing** (and manual testing if needed) to cover your app.
 - Use **JobScheduler** to manage periodic background API calls
 - Not crash or hang and should handle for when networking/internet is slow or unavailable